jonthorell/synth-nu-vinyl-store/README.md

 3. Whenever a genre is added, the view to products becomes wrong.
 The reason is I am using a ?genre= construct to show the shortcut buttons from many links.
 Need to find a way to make that more generic and work regardless of what genres are present in the db

-# To Do

-Update stock when an order has been completed

 # Things for the future

 The newsletter works fine given its limited scope.
 It is perfectly possible to add oneself to the mailing list and remove oneself again.
 However, since it is a non-vital